 So, those who like to know more about diabetes and hair loss, continue reading.

 The answer is, yes – it can cause hair loss.
-Having this chronic condition means our body has a lack of insulin, or can’t use it effectively.
+Having this chronic condition means our body lack of insulin, or can’t use it effectively.
 This, in turn, causes glucose buildup in our blood which can damage our kidneys, eyes, nerves, and blood vessels.

 When our blood vessels are damaged, they can’t supply enough oxygen to our tissues, and organs.
 They can’t even carry enough oxygen to our hair follicles.
 As a result, our normal hair growth cycle is interrupted.